Oliver-RC/hampers/README.md

    - Settings and database complete, now to deploy.
 Connect heroku to your github repository by going to the deploy tab, Deploy a GitHub branch manually.
 Chose the branch 'main' and click 'deploy branch' button.
    - Heroku will now build the app.
 Once the build log has completed, you can then click on 'view' to open up your application.

+ ### Amazon AWS Service for Media and Static files
+  - The deployed version of this application has its static CSS and media files hosted to it via a web based service called Amazon Web Services, S3 Bucket.
+To use this service:
+   - Follow the steps on the AWS website to create an account.
+   - Search for S3 service to create a new Bucket.
+Give it a matching name to your application.
+   - Configure the bucket to enable static web hosting and enable public access.
+   - Navigate to the IAM application and create a user, a group and a policy so they can access the S3 bucket.
+   - Set the AmazonS3FullAccess for the user.
+   - Copy the AWS ACCESS and SECRET keys as config vars in Heroku.
+You will need to install boto3 and django-storages in your django workspace.
+   - Back to the S3 bucket, create a new folder for you media files and manually upload.

 ## Credits
  - When building the application I have constantly had to refer to a number of documents and sites of resource online in order to overcome challenges in my code.
 Below is a list of credits and resources used.

   - [Code Institue sample README file](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) helped me to further build my own README.
-  - [Code Institue old sample README file](https://github.com/Code-Institute-Solutions/SampleREADME#readme) helped me with additional content to further build my own README.
-  - [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) was referenced for the languages used in this project.
   - [W3schools](https://www.w3schools.com/) for various code information and trouble shooting, especially python.
   - [Django Documentation](https://docs.djangoproject.com/en/4.0/) for various code information and trouble shooting with the Django framework.
-  - [Harvester](https://www.harvester.co.uk/) for the initial design and content research of a restaurant app.
-  - [Dennis Ivy](https://dennis-sourcecode.herokuapp.com/) Django videos to help go through the framework and understand various key features.
+  - Code Institue Boutique Ado project for setting me up in the right direction and getting the base of the application to where I needed it.

  ## Acknowledgements
-  - Brian Macharia - Mentor support.
-A thank you for your guidance throughout the early build of the project.
   - Code Institue Slack Community - A great resource and helpful community supported me through the challenges encountered.
-  - Tutor Support - amazing help from a number of tutors when I really did struggle to overcome the issues myself.
+  - Tutor Support - amazing help from a number of tutors when I really did struggle to overcome the issues myself, shout out to Ger and Ed especially!

 **This project is for educational use only and was created for the Code Institue Portfolio Project 5: E-commerce Applications**